-An estimated 4.7 million people in the United States are injured and bitten by dogs on an annual basis, with children more likely to be bitten than adults.
-One out of every six bites is serious enough to require medical attention and some can be fatal, so if you or a family member were injured or have property damage because of a dog, you may be able to pursue compensation.
+Every year, dogs bite and injure approximately 4.7 million people across the United States, with children more likely to be bitten than adults.
+One out of every six bites is severe enough to require medical attention and some can even be fatal, so if you or a family member were injured by a dog, you may be able to pursue compensation.

 Dog Bite and Injury Outcomes

 Children are especially vulnerable to dog bites.
-According to the American Veterinary Medical Association, between 2010 and 2012 more than 350,000 children were bitten by dogs, and children under the age of 4 were twice as likely to be bitten as children between the ages of 5 and 9.
-According to the same study, approximately 27,000 people undergo some type of reconstructive surgery following a dog bite, and more than 20 percent of the 4.5 million dog-bite victims require medical attention.
+According to the American Veterinary Medical Association, between 2010 and 2012 more than 350,000 children were bitten by dogs, and children under the age of 4 were twice as likely to be bitten as those between the ages of 5 and 9.
+According to the same study, nearly 27,000 people undergo reconstructive surgery after a dog bite, and more than 20% of victims require medical attention.

-Maine recognizes different types of claims arising from dog-bites, including negligence, strict liability and statutory liability.
+Maine recognizes different types of claims arising from dog-bites, including negligence, strict liability, and statutory liability.
 Each type of claim requires different proof and the defenses available to the dog owner or keeper are different depending on the type of claim.
-An experienced personal injury lawyer can investigate and analyze the facts of your case to determine which type of claim best suits the facts of your case.
+An experienced personal injury attorney can investigate and analyze the facts of your case to determine which type of claim best suits the facts of your case.

 Deciding who is responsible for a dog bite or attack means focusing on the behavior and knowledge of the dog owner, not looking simply at the breed of the dog.
 Prior knowledge of unprovoked bites or attacks can mean legal liability regardless of the dog’s breed.

-Why Consider a Dog Bite Victim Lawyer
+Why Consider a Dog Bite Victim Lawyer?